 This practical workshop will help you better express your unique voice by exploring different ways to approach style and structure.
 We will discuss published texts and share work with each other in a supportive environment.

 Who is this course for?

-This course is for students who are already writing short stories.
+This course is for those who have already begun writing short stories.

 Do I need any previous skills or knowledge?

-You will need to have previously participated in our Writing Short Stories course and/or have been presently engaged in writing short stories.
+You will need to have previous participated in our Writing Short Stories course and/or presently engaged in writing short stories.
 You will need to be a regular reader of short stories.
-You will be fluent in reading and writing in English, with a minimum of Level 2 literacy.
 You will have the ability to write and read texts outside of class, and in class, you will have a willingness to share your work.